civican/legisinfo/42-1/bills/C-31/bill_text.md

   **(5)** The Tribunal shall cause notice of the submission of a report to be published in the `Canada Gazette`.

-> **Explanatory Note**:
-> New.

 ### Section 29

 Section 21.1 of the Act is replaced by the following:

 ### Section 21.1

-In sections 23 to 30, **complaint** means a written complaint filed with the Tribunal under any of subsections 23(1) to (**1.098**) and, for the purposes of those sections, a complaint is properly documented if the Tribunal is satisfied that it contains or is accompanied by the information required by section 23.

-> **Explanatory Note**:
-> Existing text of section 21.1:
-> *Existing Text*:
-> > In sections 23 to 30, **complaint** means a written complaint filed with the Tribunal under any of subsections 23(1) to (1.097) and, for the purposes of those sections, a complaint is properly documented if the Tribunal is satisfied that it contains or is accompanied by the information required by section 23.
+In sections 23 to 30, **complaint** means a written complaint filed with the Tribunal under any of subsections 23(1) to (1.098) and, for the purposes of those sections, a complaint is properly documented if the Tribunal is satisfied that it contains or is accompanied by the information required by section 23.

 ### Section 30